Our Studio in Bristol houses a strong team of the industry's leading artists whose combined talents create beautiful moving images.

 He began his career in features working as a production coordinator on the big budget CGI feature animation Arthur Christmas, and the Oscar nominated The Pirates!
 In An Adventure With Scientists.

-Scott has a passion for cinema and studied film at graduate and post graduate level, obtaining a Masters in Film & Television Production from the University of Bristol.
+Scott has a passion for cinema and studied film at graduate and post graduate level, obtaining a Masters in Film and Television Production from the University of Bristol.
 Aside from watching movies he enjoys spending time with his young family and obsessing over his fast growing record collection.

 Emma Kolasinska: Producer